Sorry, this program is not available for local students.

 This program is provisionally accredited by Engineers Australia.
 Full accreditation will be sought for this program as soon as it is feasible to do so within the accreditation time lines set by Engineers Australia.

-Once it is fully accredited, graduates of the program will be eligible for graduate membership of Engineers Australia.
+Once it is fully accredited, graduates of the program will be eligible for graduate membership of Engineers Australia at Engineering Associate level.

 Australia is a signatory to the International Engineering Alliance, also known as the Dublin Accord, for engineering technicians.
 Once it is fully accredited, graduates of the program will be recognised in all countries that are signatories to the accord.